-The longer answer: If you sweet-talk the conductor they MAY let you buy a Primera ticket on board.
+The longer answer: If you sweet-talk the conductor they MAY let you buy a Business ticket on board.
 This is more likely during low season – see the info box below.
 However (having seen a couple negotiate to do this over more than an hour during our October trip), this was only because the rules had recently changed and hadn’t / still haven’t been well publicised.
 Now more time has passed, the helpful conductors may not have the latitude to be this accommodating.

 If you fail, you’ll be moved to Economico class.
 It’s best to take enough cash to pay for on-board tickets.

-The newly relaunched Chepe website (April 2018) only talks about buying in advance – up to four months beforehand in high season for both Primera and Economico.
-The relevant pages for the small print are here and here.[/box]
+The Chepe website only talks about buying in advance – up to six months beforehand in high season.
+The relevant page for the small print is here.

 However, you can grab a quick late lunch snack in the short stop from the food vendors at Divisadero station.
 In Economico you can bring your own food on board.